Relative Cubulation of Small Cancellation Free Products: Introduction

-Our approach diverges from \cite{MartinSteenbock} at this point.
-The space $\EG$ is locally infinite so studying hyperstructures geometrically is less straightfoward.
-Instead, our proof relies heavily on techniques for studying \textbf{generalized fine graphs} (see \Cref{D:GeneralizedFine}) developed by Groves and the authors in \cite{GenFine}, which we review in \Cref{S: Peripheral Structures}.
+Our proof relies heavily on techniques for studying \textbf{generalized fine graphs} (see \Cref{D:GeneralizedFine}) developed by Groves and the authors in \cite{GenFine}, which we review in \Cref{S: Peripheral Structures}.
 These tools allow us to study Bowditch boundaries using the geometry of the complexes described in \Cref{S: MS complexes}.
-We also describe the relation between the Bowditch boundary of $G$ with respect to the coarser peripheral structure consiting of the entire factor groups and the Bowditch boundary of $G$ with respect to the peripheral subgroups of the factor groups using results from \cite{WenyuanYang2014}.
+We describe the relationship between the Bowditch boundary of $G$ with respect to the coarser peripheral structure consisting of the entire factor groups and the Bowditch Boundary of $G$ with respect to the peripheral subgroups of the factor groups using results from \cite{WenyuanYang2014}.

-In Sections~\ref{S: full} and \ref{S: qc}, we prove that stabilizers of hyperstructures are full and relatively quasiconvex subgroups of $G$.
-To complete the proof of the main theorem in \Cref{S: separation}, we show we can separate points in the Bowditch boundary using limit sets of hyperstructure stabilizers.
-Finally, we conclude the paper with the proof of Theorem~\ref{mainthm} using Theorem~\ref{t:Rel BW}.
-In the future, we hope that these techniques can be used to classify and analyze Bowditch boundaries and provide new examples of relatively geometrically cubulated groups.
+In \Cref{S: polygonal case}, we show that if a relatively hyperbolic pair acts on a complex like $X_{bal}$ so that maximal parabolics stabilize exactly one vertex and edge stabilizers are finite, then any pair of points in the Bowditch boundary can be separated by a finite index subgroup of a hyperstructure stabilizer.
+We also prove that stabilizers of hyperstructures are full and relatively quasiconvex subgroups. \Cref{S: X hypotheses satisfied} is devoted to showing that $X_{bal}$ satisfies the hypotheses of the machinery developed in \Cref{S: polygonal case}.

+In \Cref{S: blowup main}, we describe relatively geometric blowups of polygonal complexes and prove that they admit relatively geometric cubulations.
+We show that any two boundary points not in the boundary of a vertex stabilizer of the polygonal complex can be separated using results from \Cref{S: polygonal case}.
+Then we separate points in the boundary of a single vertex stabilizer by extending a hyperplane from the relatively geometric cubulation of the vertex stabilizer to a full relatively quasiconvex codimension--$1$ subgroup.
+At this point we will have all the hyppotheses needed to apply \Cref{t:Rel BW}.
+Finally, we conclude the paper with the proof of \Cref{mainthm}: we show that $\EG_{bal}$ is relatively geometric blowup and apply the main result of \Cref{S: blowup main}.